SmarterAgent/angular-media-server/README.md

 # Angular Media Server

-This is an angular directive that includes media.smarteragent.com URL to an image URL.
+This is an angular directive that includes the media server URL to an image URL.
 This directive has an option to define a default image and a "stand by" image while the main image is loaded.
 The image pre loading module used is available here: https://github.com/RevillWeb/angular-preload-image.

 ## Parameters
 | Parameter | Type | Description |